A31415926535/GeminiAiDeveloper/README.md

 node server.js
 ```

-5. Use a Local Development Environment such as XAMPP/MAMP/WAMP by putting the files into the htdocs folder and open it on localhost.
+5. Use a Local Development Environment such as XAMPP/MAMP/WAMP by putting the files into the htdocs folder and open the *index.html* file on localhost.